 Can I File a Personal Injury Claim if I Have a Pre-Existing Condition?

-Just because you have a pre-existing condition, it does not mean that people cannot behave negligently towards you.
-However, it may make your case more complex, as your pre-existing condition may have an impact on the damages you suffer.
+Just because you have a pre-existing condition does not mean that people can behave negligently towards you.
+A pre-existing injury may make your case more complex, as the condition may have an impact on the damages you suffer.
 The best thing you can do is employ a personal injury attorney who will fight to protect your rights.